fosslight/fosslight-guide-en/scanner/1_reuse.md

 [xlsx]: https://github.com/fosslight/fosslight_reuse/blob/main/tests/convert/OSS-Report-Sample_0.xlsx

 2. Convert oss-pkg-info.yaml file ↔ FOSSLight Report
     2-1.
-When running on a project basis. (without -f option)
+When running on a project basis.
     - Convert all files in the path (oss-pkg-info.yaml file ↔ FOSSLight Report)

     2-2.
-When running in file unit (with -f option)
+When running in file unit
     - Convert the input file (oss-pkg-info.yaml ↔ FOSSLight-Report.xlsx)
     - However, if an output file name is specified with -o, a result file is created with that name.